+For the year ended December 31, 2024, four customers accounted for 34%, 31%, 13% and 12% of revenues.
 For the year ended December 31, 2023, three customers accounted for 48%, 30%, and 11% of revenues.
-For the year ended December 31, 2022, four customers accounted for 42%, 18%, 14% and 14% of revenues.
-In all cases, there are no minimum contract values stated.
+For the three months ended March 31, 2025, three customers accounted for 60% (related party), 18% (related party), and 11% of revenues.
+In most cases, there are no minimum contract values stated.
 Each contract covers an agreement to deliver a rail inspection portal which, once accepted, must be paid in full, with 30% or more being due and payable prior to delivery.
-The balances of the contracts are for service and maintenance which is paid annually in advance with revenues recorded ratably over the contract period.
+The balances of the contracts are for service and maintenance which may be paid annually in advance with revenues recorded ratably over the contract period.

-As of December 31, 2023, two customers accounted for 83%, and 11% of our accounts receivable.
+As of December 31, 2024, three customers accounted for 73%, 17% and 10% of our accounts receivable.
+As of March 31, 2025, one customer, who is also a related party, accounted for 89% of our accounts receivable.
 In the case of insolvency by one of our significant customers, accounts receivable with respect to that customer might not be collectible, might not be fully collectible, or might be collectible over longer than normal terms, each of which could adversely affect our financial position.
-Additionally, our largest customer accounted for approximately 48% of our total revenues for the year ended December 31, 2023.
 This concentration of credit risk makes us more vulnerable economically.
 The loss of any of these customers could materially reduce our revenues and net income, which could have a material adverse effect on our business.
+We expect this concentration risk will increase due to the significance of the anticipated revenues under the AMA with New APR.